How Often & Why Should I Have My Overhead Crane Inspected?

 - Rope of proper spooling onto the drum(s) and sheave(s)

 Should You Reinspect Your Overhead Crane Before Restarting Operations After Covid-19?

 Due to the current U.S. response to Covid-19, many Overhead Cranes have not been in use over the last few months.
 An overhead crane that is used infrequently or which has been idle for a period of a month or more but less than one year shall be subject to a “Frequent” inspection by a qualified person before being placed in service.

 Who Can Inspect Overhead Cranes?

-In order to be a qualified crane inspector, you are required to have at least 2,000 field hours directly related to servicing, repairing, modifying, maintenance, and testing of cranes and any hoisting equipment that goes along with it.
+According to OSHA, in order to be a qualified crane inspector, you must have a recognized degree or certificate.
+You must also have extensive knowledge in servicing, repairing, modifying, maintenance, and testing of cranes and any hoisting equipment that goes along with it.
 Your inspector must also have an understanding of safe operating standards in accordance to the federal, state and local standards.

 Is Overhead Crane Training Required by OSHA?

 Yes.
 OSHA states that “Only designated personnel shall be permitted to operate a crane covered by this section” (1910.179(b)(8).
-This refers to operators who are certified to operate an overhead crane for the specific application. , however, has much more specific standards.
+This refers to operators who are competent in operate an overhead crane for the specific application. , however, has much more specific standards.
 ASME standards require that training be specific to the equipment and tasks being performed.
 ASME also states that it is the company’s management who is responsible for providing training.